awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Overview.md

 ## Supported Aurora engine versions for database activity streams<a name="DBActivityStreams.Overview.requirements.version"></a>

-**For Aurora PostgreSQL, database activity streams are supported for the following versions:**
+**For Aurora PostgreSQL, database activity streams are supported for the following versions, except in the Middle East \(UAE\) Region:**
 + All 14, 13, and 12 versions
 + Version 11\.6 and higher 11 versions
 + Version 10\.11 and higher 10 versions

-**For Aurora MySQL, database activity streams are supported for the following versions:**
+**For Aurora MySQL, database activity streams are supported for the following versions, except in the Middle East \(UAE\) Region:**
 2\.08 or higher, which is compatible with MySQL version 5\.7

 **Database activity streams aren't supported for the following features:**